“Remodel it and they will pay.”

 Much of the same can be said for an easy kitchen spruce up.
 Most cabinets can be wrapped or painted for a fresh new look and adding a few new modern pulls can bring a tired kitchen back to life.
 Switching your appliances from outdated white to either black or stainless steel would also be a great investment that will surely have you seeing higher quality tenants and rental income.
 For most full renovations, you may find brand new ‘appliance package’ deals or you may find yourself browsing the used appliance store for unbeatable deals with great or not-so-great warranties.
 Always weigh your cost/benefits to decide what works best for your home!

 Unfortunately, the same cant be said with flooring-related improvements as many different factors come into play when deciding ‘if’ and ‘when’ flooring should be changed.
 You can find more information on our flooring suggestions here.

 Before you opt to remodel your rental, you need to do some thoughtful and purposeful analysis first.
 Consult with your property manager to find out how much your proposed upgrade will increase your rent.
 As an example, if your kitchen remodel will cost you $13,000 but your rental rate increases by $200 a month, it’ll take roughly 5.5 years to recoup that investment assuming your rental rate doesn’t continue to increase over the years.
 With an average of 3-5% yearly increase in rent, your initial $13,000 investment has now paid itself off and become pure profit!

 Sounds great, yeah?
 But where will you get the initial $13,000 to begin with?
-From remortgaging the home to dipping into that savings account, paying for any upgrade or remodel could cause lot of stress, confusion and expense.
+From remortgaging the home to dipping into that savings account, paying for any upgrade or remodel could cause a lot of stress, confusion, and expense.
 Consult your banker and heavily research your opportunities to decide what works best for you.

 Need More Info?